The Social Democrats are ambitious for Ireland’s future. We want Ireland to be a republic in which every person has opportunity and dignity.

 Our National Executive

 Our National Executive is our ruling body.
-Its members are:
+Its elected members, who serve until the next National Conference, are:

 - Geraldine Cunniffe, Dublin North West